-Repair Wood Damage in North Carolina and Virginia
+How to Repair Wood Damage in North Carolina

-Repairing Wood Damaged By Rot, Mold, Termites, & Pests in Lexington, Winston Salem, High Point, Greensboro, & Nearby
+Repairing Wood Damaged From Rot, Mold, Termites, & Pests in North Carolina

 10% of wood production in the United States is used to repair rotting wood.
 Wood rot destroys about 20 billion board feet of timber each year — far more than the annual amount destroyed by fire damage.